icac3n/website/README.md

-# ICAC3N Website
+# ICRTICC Website

-This repository contains the code for the ICAC3N (International Conference on Advances in Computing, Communication, and Networking) website.
+This repository contains the code for the ICRTICC (International Conference on Advances in Computing, Communication, and Networking) website.
 The website is built using Next.js and styled with Tailwind CSS.

 ## Technologies Used